John Avalos: Community development and municipal banking

-As supervisor, Avalos devoted much of his work to supporting District 11 residents’ efforts to shape their community’s future.
 His office funded neighborhood planning efforts that led to the City setting aside land for transit-oriented affordable housing.
-Avalos’ efforts to address community workforce development needs led to the creation of a workforce center in District 11 focusing on employment development and enforcement of workers’ rights.
+Avalos' efforts to address community workforce development needs led to the creation of a workforce center in District 11 focusing on employment development and enforcement of workers' rights.
 Avalos supported District 11 community efforts to develop urban agriculture and community gardening projects.

-In other district initiatives, Avalos helped foster community-led grant making programs; neighborhood art projects in which neighborhood artists created murals, public plazas, and sculptures; and new walkways, stairs, and pathways in neighborhood parks and open spaces.
+In other district initiatives, Avalos helped foster community-led grantmaking programs; neighborhood art projects in which neighborhood artists created murals, public plazas, and sculptures; and new walkways, stairs, and pathways in neighborhood parks and open spaces.

 In 2010, Avalos passed legislation affirming the Ocean Avenue Community Benefit Initiative, supporting years of community effort and setting Ocean Ave on a stronger trajectory of sustainable neighborhood serving economic growth.
 Despite limited economic growth in the southern neighborhoods of District 11, in 2015 Avalos succeeded in bringing a branch of the San Francisco Federal Credit Union to the Excelsior District.

-During the Great Recession years and afterwards, rates of mortgage defaults and foreclosures were particularly high in San Francisco’s south and southeastern neighborhoods.
+During the Great Recession years and afterward, mortgage defaults and foreclosure rates were particularly high in San Francisco's south and southeastern neighborhoods.
 Avalos worked with the Association of California Communities for Empowerment (ACCE) to occupy homes where households face evictions after struggling to modify their mortgages.
-With ACCE, Avalos advocated at local and federal levels to create home loan principal reduction programs,and to strengthen community development financial institutions’ leverage to address foreclosure and enable households to modify their mortgage with principal reduction.
+With ACCE, Avalos advocated at local and federal levels to create home loan principal reduction programs and to strengthen community development financial institutions' leverage to address foreclosure and enable households to modify their mortgage with principal reduction.